dubo-dubon-duponey/docker-airplay/README.md

 docker run --rm ghcr.io/dubo-dubon-duponey/airplay --help
 ```

-This is specifically convenient for example to address a different Alsa card or mixer (eg: `-- -d hw:1`).
+This is specifically convenient for example to address a different mixer.

 ### Custom configuration file